saptarshibasu/azure-study/README.md

     * The Multivalue traffic-routing method allows you to get multiple healthy endpoints in a single DNS query response.
 This enables the caller to do client-side retries with other endpoints in the event of a returned endpoint being unresponsive.
 This pattern can increase the availability of a service and reduce the latency associated with a new DNS query to obtain a healthy endpoint.
 MultiValue routing method works only if all the endpoints of type ‘External’ and are specified as IPv4 or IPv6 addresses
   * **Subnet** - Select Subnet traffic-routing method to map sets of end-user IP address ranges to a specific endpoint within a Traffic Manager profile.
 When a request is received, the endpoint returned will be the one mapped for that request’s source IP address.
 Use case:
     * Subnet routing can be used to deliver a different experience for users connecting from a specific IP space.
 For example, using subnet routing, a customer can make all requests from their corporate office be routed to a different endpoint where they might be testing an internal only version of their app.
 Another scenario is if you want to provide a different experience to users connecting from a specific ISP (For example, block users from a given ISP)
-* A single Traffic Manager profile can use only one traffic routing method.
-You can select a different traffic routing method for your profile at any time.
-Changes are applied within one minute, and no downtime is incurred
-* Traffic-routing methods can be combined by using nested Traffic Manager profiles.
-Nesting enables sophisticated and flexible traffic-routing configurations that meet the needs of larger, complex applications
-* Traffic Manager does not receive DNS queries directly from clients.
-Rather, DNS queries come from the recursive DNS service that the clients are configured to use.
-Therefore, the IP address used to determine the 'closest' endpoint is not the client's IP address, but it is the IP address of the recursive DNS service.
-In practice, this IP address is a good proxy for the client
-* Since a region can be mapped only to one endpoint, Traffic Manager returns it regardless of whether the endpoint is healthy or not.
-It is strongly recommended that customers using the geographic routing method associate it with the Nested type endpoints that has child profiles containing at least two endpoints within each
-* MinChildEndpoints - Below this threshold, the parent profile considers the entire child profile to be unavailable and directs traffic to the other endpoints
 * Endpoint Types
   * **Azure endpoints** are used for services hosted in Azure
   * **External endpoints** are used for IPv4/IPv6 addresses, FQDNs, or for services hosted outside Azure that can either be on-premises or with a different hosting provider
   * **Nested endpoints** are used to combine Traffic Manager profiles to create more flexible traffic-routing schemes to support the needs of larger, more complex deployments
-* There is no restriction on how endpoints of different types are combined in a single Traffic Manager profile.
-Each profile can contain any mix of endpoint types
-* Only Web Apps at the 'Standard' SKU or above are eligible for use with Traffic Manager
-* When an endpoint receives an HTTP request, it uses the 'host' header in the request to determine which Web App should service the request.
-The host header contains the DNS name used to initiate the request, for example 'contosoapp.azurewebsites.net'
-* Each Traffic Manager profile can have at most one Web App endpoint from each Azure region.
-To work around for this constraint, you can configure a Web App as an External endpoint
-* Nested endpoints combine multiple Traffic Manager profiles to create flexible traffic-routing schemes and support the needs of larger, complex deployments.
-With Nested endpoints, a 'child' profile is added as an endpoint to a 'parent' profile.
-Both the child and parent profiles can contain other endpoints of any type, including other nested profiles
-* Traffic Manager allows you to configure the TTL used in Traffic Manager DNS responses for DN response caching by clients

 ## Azure Monitor